 As it happened – Transitions Australasia

 Transitions 2017 research symposium, held at The University of Melbourne last Friday (2nd June) featured 12 presentations from emerging researchers in learning environments from across the world to an audience of over 100 teachers, principals, architects and researchers from Australia and New Zealand.
-The full program is available here and twitter moments here.
+The videos of presentations are here, full program is available here & twitter moments here.

 Renowned designer, Mary Featherston opened the day with reflections on her experiences in the children’s museum and school design to articulate a deep understanding of children and their desires and needs in learning.
 She highlighted the rich legacy on which we can draw and the fundamental connection between educational philosophy and practice with designed form.
 Mary drew on her significant experience to highlight strengths and deficiencies in our current practice.
 In particular, she clearly argued a need for a systemic educational change to match the design advancements made over many years.

 The day was divided into 4 themed sessions of Inhabiting Design, Teaching Practices, Change and Risk, and Measuring Impact.
 Each session was facilitated by an ‘interlocutor’ – Prof. Craig Deed (La Trobe University), Richard Leonard (Director,Hayball), Steven Cook (Principal, Albert Park College) and Laureate Prof. John Hattie (University of Melbourne).